Using Thermal Cameras to Visualize Gas Leaks

-Thermal cameras can efficiently detect (visualize) gas leaks that are hazardous for the environment and the health of people.
-The principles of detecting gas using thermal cameras is based on the fact that some gases in selected spectral zones behave as selective radiators with low throughput and reflectivity (and high emissivity) and under certain circumstances they can be easily observed by a thermal camera with sufficient temperature sensitivity and the correct spectral range.
-Special LWIR and MWIR thermal cameras were developed to detect (leaks) of gases, including, for example, the quite problematic gas SF6, which is 24 000 x more hazardous for the environment than the greenhouse gas CO2.
-According to the spectral range of the thermal camera and the filter, gases that are selective radiators in the particular spectral range are detected.
+Thermal cameras detect gas leaks that are hazardous for human health and the environment by visualizing them.
+The principle behind this method of gas detection is simple: some gases behave as selective radiators with low throughput and reflectivity – and high emissivity.
+This means that a highly sensitive thermal camera calibrated to the correct spectral range can easily observe a wide range of gases.
+As a result, special LWIR and MWIR thermal cameras have been developed to detect gas leaks, including, for example, the problematic SF6, which is 24,000x more hazardous for the environment than the greenhouse gas CO2.
+So long as the gas is a selective radiator in the spectral range of the thermal camera and its filter, it will be detected.

-Thermal cameras to detect gases differ from thermal measuring cameras.
-In addition to a lens, detector, cooling part (if the thermal camera detector is cooled) and electronics for processing the image, on the front part of the detector is a cooled optical band gate filter .
-This filter restricts the heating radiation wave lengths that the filter allows to act on the detector to narrow the band.
-This technology is known as spectral adaptation and the camera, in practice, is usually constructed (i.e. equipped with the particular filter) for the selected gas or group of gases (i.e., for example CO2, CO, SF6 etc.) and detecting other gases is considered as a certain type of “bonus”.
-The wave lengths of typical band gates for MWIR and LWIR cameras are given in the Tab.
-1. Of course, in practice we also come across other types of spectral sensitivity depending on the expected purpose of the camera.
+The thermal cameras used to detect gases differ from other thermal measuring cameras.
+In addition to standard components, such as the lens, detector, cooling unit, and image processing electronics, the front part of the detector hosts a cooled optical band gate filter.
+The filter restricts the heating radiation wavelengths that are allowed to act on the detector to narrow the band, which is known as spectral adaptation.
+In practice, thermal cameras are usually equipped with a special filter to detect one selected gas, or a specified group of gases (i.e., CO2, CO, SF6).
+The detection of other gases is considered as a special “bonus.”
+Wavelengths of typical band gates for MWIR and LWIR cameras are given in Tab 1.
+Of course, in practice, we also encounter other types of spectral sensitivity, depending on the expected purpose of the camera.

 Spectral range of the detector

 4.2 – 4.4 µm